limei2011/ndt-data-generation-optimization/draft-li-nmrg-dtn-data-generation-optimization.md

 ## Incremental Optimization Phase

 The seed samples are taken as the initial training dataset.
 The filter model investigates the remaining candidate samples to filter out the easy, hard and OOD samples.
 Then the easy samples and hard samples are added to the training dataset.
 These processes are repeated to iteratively optimize the filter model and the training data until the high-quality data meets the constraints.

+- Easy samples: Easy samples are data points where the model's predictions align closely with the true labels, often with high confidence.
+While training on easy samples can lead to good performance on familiar data, relying solely on them may limit the model's ability to handle complex or ambiguous cases, potentially causing overfitting and poor generalization to unseen data.
+- Hard samples: Hard samples are data points where the model struggles, producing inaccurate, ambiguous, or low-confidence predictions.
+These samples are crucial for improving model robustness and generalization, as they expose weaknesses and encourage learning more discriminative features.
+Techniques like Online Hard Example Mining (OHEM), contrastive learning (focusing on hard negatives), and curriculum learning (gradually introducing harder samples) leverage hard samples to enhance model performance, prevent overfitting, and identify potential data issues such as labeling errors or biases.
+- OOD samples: OOD samples refer to data points that significantly deviate from the training distribution, which should be detected and removed.
+Common detection methods include uncertainty estimation (e.g., Bayesian neural networks), density-based approaches (e.g., VAEs), distance-based metrics (e.g., Mahalanobis distance), outlier exposure, and energy-based models.

 # Use Cases